GI Alliance of Illinois has a new patient portal link! To access, click here!

 Find a Provider

 Within the digestive system, the pancreas is a dual functioning gland.
 It is made up of two different types of cells.
 The first type produces juices that help aid digestion; the other regulates blood sugar levels by releasing hormones.
 Pancreatic cysts are pockets of fluid or a semifluid that is made up of debris and damaged tissues from within or on the pancreas.
 These sac-like pockets can be cancerous or noncancerous.
 While the cause of these cysts isn't clear, it's known that some can result from the genetic disorder von Hippel-Lindau disease.
 If you have pancreatic cysts, we strongly encourage you to partner with a gastroenterologist in your area.
-To contact a local GI provider, contact GI Alliance of Illinois to find a provider near Chicago, IL locations to Peoria, IL, and Bloomington, IL today.
+To contact a local GI provider, contact GI Alliance of Illinois to find a provider near Chicago, IL locations to Peoria, IL, and Normal, IL today.

 What are the symptoms of pancreatic cysts?